Cudahy, California: History

 Cudahy is named for its founder, meat-packing baron Michael Cudahy, who purchased the original 2777 acre of Rancho San Antonio in 1908 to resell as 1 acre lots.
 These "Cudahy lots" were notable for their size—in most cases, 50 to 100 ft in width and 600 to 800 ft in depth, at least equivalent to a city block in most American towns.
 Such parcels, often referred to as "railroad lots", were intended to allow the new town's residents to keep a large vegetable garden, a grove of fruit trees (usually citrus), and a chicken coop or horse stable.
 This arrangement, popular in the towns along the lower Los Angeles and San Gabriel rivers, proved particularly attractive to the Southerners and Midwesterners who were leaving their struggling farms in droves in the 1910s and 1920s to start new lives in Southern California.

-Sam Quinones of the Los Angeles Times said that the large, narrow parcels of land gave Cudahy Acres a "rural feel in an increasingly urban swath."
 As late as the 1950s, some Cudahy residents were still riding into the city's downtown areas on horseback.
 After World War II the city was a White American blue collar town with steel and automobile plants in the area.

 By the late 1970s, the factories closed down and the white residents of Cudahy left for jobs and housing in the San Gabriel and San Fernando Valleys.
 Stucco apartment complexes were built on former tracts of land.
 The population density increased; in 2007 the city was the second-densest in California, after Maywood.

 The city was subjected to a major political corruption incident when the former mayor and the one-time city manager were indicted on bribery and extortion charges for supporting the opening of a medical marijuana dispensary.
 As a result of these charges, on July 12, 2012, ex-mayor David Silva, councilman Osvaldo Conde, and former City Manager Angel Perales, 43, each pleaded guilty to one count of bribery and extortion; according to plea agreements they each face up to 30 years in prison.

 On January 14, 2020, Delta Air Lines Flight 89 dumped jet fuel onto Cudahy, while making an emergency landing at Los Angeles International Airport.
 Park Avenue Elementary School suffered the brunt of this dumping.
 This incident sparked outrage because of the city's previous history of environmental damage, including the construction of the same school on top of an old dump site that contained contaminated soil with toxic sludge, and pollution from the Exide battery plant.
 The mayor, Elizabeth Alcantar, pushed for better compensation from Delta for the impact on residents and the city.